Interested in this course? Book now for Open Day to find out more

 How do we create deep learning rather than surface learning?

-You will become a Newly Qualified Teacher (NQT) in a secondary school.
+You will become an Early Career Teacher (ECT) in a secondary school.
 Most trainees start to apply for jobs from January ready for September start.
-School Direct is very attractive to potential employers because all training is undertaken in schools which gives graduates a wealth of practical classroom experience.
-The quality of our graduates is well recognised both locally and nationally and, as such, a very high proportion of graduates gain immediate employment in partnership schools, a few enroll on Masters programmes to further their studies.
+School-based PGCEs are very attractive to potential employers because all training is undertaken in schools which gives graduates a wealth of practical classroom experience.
+The quality of our graduates is well recognised both locally and nationally and, as such, a very high proportion of graduates gain immediate employment in partnership schools, a few enrol on Masters programmes to further their studies.
 Marjon Trainees gain rapid career development because of the quality of the training experience.

-With School Direct you apply directly to a partnership, and the assessment and interviews are run together by head teachers and Marjon.
+With a School-based PGCE you apply directly to a partnership, and the assessment and interviews are run together by head teachers and Marjon.
 We will start to talk to you about your ambitions from the first moment we meet you.
-Our jobs fair in late winter is an opportunity for many School Direct trainees to meet potential employers, practice interviews and to finalise an offer for their first role in September.
+Our jobs fair in late winter is an opportunity for trainees to meet potential employers and practice interviews.

 Marjon is recognised as a teacher training provider by the Dept for Education.

-You will attend school-based taught sessions, run by the partnership for all of their School Direct trainees to help support your development as a trainee teacher.
+You will attend school-based taught sessions, run by the partnership for all of their school-based PGCE trainees to help support your development as a trainee teacher.
 University teaching takes place on one day a week and includes lectures, seminars, tutorials and practical workshops.
-A School Direct programme is intensive and akin to being in a full time job.
+A school-based PGCE programme is intensive and akin to being in a full time job.

 Assessment is based on the way you will be assessed when you are a qualified teacher and includes teaching portfolios, assignments, presentations, observed teaching and case studies.